bkfox/aircox/notes.md

         - cms.exposure; make it right, see nomenclature, + docstring
     - admin cms
     - sections:
-        - calendar
         - article list with the focus
             -> set html attribute based on values that are public

 - website:
+    - diff post init:
-    - strftime on diffusion default name from related model
+        - strftime on title
+        - image?
     - render schedule does not get the correct list
     - diffusions:
         - filter sounds for undiffused diffusions